saikiransomanagoudar/gif-enigma/README.md

 # GIF Enigma 🎬

-GIF Enigma is a fun and interactive game where players decipher a word or phrase based on a series of GIF hints.
-Whether you're playing or creating your own puzzles, this guide covers all the essentials.
+GIF Enigma is a word/phrase-guessing game where players interpret GIFs to uncover a hidden word or phrase.
+A fun and engaging challenge that tests your ability to think visually and make connections.
+Can you solve the enigma?

 ## How to Play